 Incompletes and Special Grades

-- I = Incomplete: An incomplete should be assigned when a particular student has not completed all necessary course work by the appropriate deadline set for the entire class, and the quality of the work actually completed is at least of C- quality or better.
+- I = Incomplete: an Incomplete should be assigned when a particular student has already completed the majority of the course, but is not able to complete the remaining coursework by the deadline set for the entire class.
+The quality of the completed work must be of at least C- quality or better.
 This includes instances when a faculty member may approve delaying a final project or paper, or when an instructor may allow a later final exam.
 This also includes instances where the student provides documentation (medical or other) of the reason for the incomplete.
-The “I” grade simply denotes that the course was finished later than the normal class deadline.
-In all instances, once the work is complete and evaluated, the “I” will remain on the student’s record with the final grade appended (ex.
-“IC”).
-A notation of “I” is calculated in academic honors as a failing grade.
-Grades of “I” must be resolved and corrected within four weeks following the last day of classes of the term in which they were earned.
-If the grades are not corrected within this period, they automatically are lapsed to failures (ILE).
+The I grade simply denotes that the course was finished later than the normal class deadline.
+A notation of I has no impact on a student's GPA.
+Notations of I must be resolved and corrected within four weeks following the last day of classes of the term in which they were earned.
+If the grades are not corrected within this period, they are automatically lapsed to failures (ILF).
 These failing grades will stand unless the instructor allows the student to complete all requirements at a later time.
+Extensions beyond the four-week time frame must be petitioned to and approved by the Academic Standards Committee.
+In all instances, once the work is complete and evaluated, the I will remain on the student’s record with the final grade appended (e.g., IC).
+Once an I has lapsed to failure or a final grade is submitted, then the corresponding grade (ILF, IC, etc.) will be counted in a student's GPA.

 - NR = No Grade Reported: NR should be assigned when one of the following scenarios occur: